enze-chen/enze-chen.github.io/index.markdown

 [[modules](https://enze-chen.github.io/mse104l/){:target="_blank"}]

+* 2023/06: I am interviewed by Kaitlin Tyler of the TMS Education Committee about the impact of artificial intelligence on MSE Education.
+I am honored to be given this platform alongside visionaries [Bryce Meredig](https://www.linkedin.com/in/bmeredig/){:target="_blank"} and [Taylor Sparks](https://faculty.utah.edu/u0203991-Taylor_D._Sparks/hm/index.hml){:target="_blank"}.
+Check out the article in [JOM](https://link.springer.com/article/10.1007/s11837-023-05922-3){:target="_blank"}!

 * 2023/05: I received a [Teaching Effectiveness Award](https://gsi.berkeley.edu/programs-services/award-programs/teaching-effectiveness/){:target="_blank"} from the GSI Teaching and Resource Center for my work in designing the poster presentation in MSE 104L.
-It's an honor to be recognized and to continue the representation of MSE for this award!
+It's an honor to be recognized and to continue the representation of MSE for this award! 👨🏼‍🏫

 * 2023/05: I present our work in MSE 104L on "Inquiry-based labs to promote science communication, creative expression, and student engagement" at the inaugural [UC Berkeley Teaching and Learning Conference](https://teaching.berkeley.edu/teaching-learning-conference-2023){:target="_blank"}.